Allan Oviedo & Family - Don Joel Micromill, Costa Rica

 • 2017

-Producer Profile: Allan Oviedo – Don Joel Micromill, Costa Rica
+Allan Oviedo and Family – Don Joel Micromill, Costa Rica

-We’ve been sourcing coffee from Allan Oviedo Rodríguez and his family since 2017, beginning with his Villa Sarchí lots for our In My Mug subscription.
-Over the years, we’ve enjoyed a wide range of coffees from Allan, but his meticulously processed tiny lots of Kenia (SL28) from Finca Carmela have become a firm favourite whenever they’re available.
-We’re not the only ones who love this coffee – it won third place at the 2024 Costa Rican Cup of Excellence in the Traditional Semi-Washed, Honey & Natural Processes category.
+We've been sourcing coffee from Allan Oviedo Rodríguez and his family since 2017, beginning with his Villa Sarchí lots for our In My Mug subscription.
+Over the years we've worked through a wide range of his coffees, but the ones that keep stopping us in our tracks are his meticulously processed tiny lots of Kenia (SL28) from Finca Carmela.
+We're not the only ones – that coffee won third place at the 2024 Costa Rican Cup of Excellence in the Traditional Semi-Washed, Honey & Natural Processes category, adding to a run of CoE results between 2017 and 2024 that speaks for itself.

 The Don Joel Micromill